 Property Tax Page

 Municipal property tax rates are determined based on the budget needs of the Borough Councils and the City Council of the municipality.
 The City Council considers the expected spending of the Borough Councils and other expenses and uses property taxes along with other sources of income as revenue.
-The specific property tax rate for a certain year depends on the budget of the and its total assessment base (their tax base).
+The specific property tax rate for a certain year depends on the budget of the municipality and its total assessment base (their tax base).
 If more tax revenue is necessary, tax rates will need to go up, and vice-versa.

 The rates will also differ depending on the classification of the property; although the exact division will look different in each borough, a property is usually classified into one of the following categories which each will have a unique rate: